quoteboxqa/api/source/includes/_teammember.md

 ## Invite team member

-This endpoint will send an invitation to join Quotebox.
+This endpoint will send an invitation via email to join Quotebox.

+This endpoint simulates a scenario when a user wants to invite another user to his/her account on Quotebox.

 ```shell
 # HTTP REQUEST BODY